rwebaz/Ether-Lessons-Project/docs/pages/Passing-Hash.md

 You would have today a portfolio value of 125,000 x $10,000 = $1,250,000,000

+And, at $15,000 USD per coin ...

+Your portfolio value would be = $1,800,000,000

+800 - 250 = 550

+Wow!
+A change in portfolio value of $550 mill USD in one week!

-All you had to do was simply print out your paper wallet with your Public hash and Private key ( and, secure passphrase ... if applicable ).
+All you had to do back then was simply print out your paper wallet with your Public hash and Private key ( and, secure passphrase ... if applicable ).

 And, then stuff that piece of paper in your lock box over at the bank ...